spank

 - IPA: /spæŋk/

-spank (spanks, present participle spanking; past and past participle spanked)
+spank (spanks, present participle spanking; simple past and past participle spanked)

-- (transitive) To beat, smack or slap a person's buttocks, with the bare hand or other object, as punishment, gesture, or form of sexual interaction.
+- (transitive) To beat, smack or slap a person's buttocks or other vulnerable body part like the cheeks, with the bare hand or other object, as punishment, or for sexual gratification.

 - (transitive) To soundly defeat, to trounce.